Asen Zlatev: Biography

+Zlatev was declared honorary citizen of Plovdiv in 2001.
+He was voted Sportsperson of the Year for Bulgaria in 1986.
+Zlatev won the World Cup final in 1986 in Melbourne and was third in the finals twice - in 1983 in Tokyo and 1984 in Sarajevo.
+Twice he was second in the final standings in the World Cup - in 1984 and 1985.
+In 1985, he became the champion of the Australian Open Games.
+In 1982, he won first place in the 82.5 kg category at the World Cup tournament in Atlantic City and Tatabanya.
+In 1983 - in Allentown, Pennsylvania and Budapest.

 Zlatev was originally intended to represent Bulgaria at the 1988 Olympic Games in the Light Heavyweight (82,5 kg) category.
 However, two of his teammates who had won gold medals in their weight classes tested positive for banned substances, and the Bulgarian weightlifting federation pulled the rest of the team out of the competition the day before Zlatev was scheduled to compete.
 At the time, Zlatev was a three-time World champion and five-time European champion, and a heavy favorite for the gold medal.

 Zlatev competed at the 2017 World Masters Games in Auckland, New Zealand, in the M 55-59 year group as a 69 kg lifter.
 He won silver with 78 kg in the Snatch and 90 kg in the Clean and Jerk, being turned down with 95 kg on his 2nd and 3rd attempts to win with a press out.